awslabs/service-workbench-on-aws/addons/addon-base-raas/packages/serverless-packer/README.md

 #### Tools

-- Node 14.x
+- Node 14.x or later
 - [Hashicorp Packer](https://www.packer.io/)
   - The Service Workbench code is tested with Packer 1.6.0.
 You can install Packer 1.6.0 by using Packer version manager [pkenv](https://github.com/iamhsa/pkenv).

 #### Project variables